NelsonL19/scambusters/README.md

 # Deployment

-Scambusters game has not been deployed yet
+The game has been deployed on Firebase as of v0.2-Alpha.
+The Firebase link is: https://scambusters-47d4a.web.app/

 # Development Team